Love the Olive Garden's Zuppa Toscana? It's so simple to recreate it at home. This creamy sausage, bacon, potato, and kale soup is total comfort food!

 - Sausage - Johnsonville mild Italian is my go-to variety for this soup.
 Ground sausage meat is good too.

-- Onion and garlic - our aromatic base.
-I like sweet Vidalia onions, and using this garlic press makes it effortless to mince the garlic.
+- Onion and garlic – our aromatic base.
+I like sweet Vidalia onions.

 - Broth and water - I prefer using chicken broth, but beef broth works as well